liuba-larousse/react-hotelsearch-demo-json/LEARNINGS.md

 - 🌴 README

-  - 🥥 It was my first time trying to write proper clean nice `README.md`.
+  - 🥥 It was my first time trying to write properly `README.md` which would be cclean and nice.
 I found it helpful to use some [templates](https://awesomeopensource.com/projects/readme)
-  - 🥥 I used 🔗[markdown guide](https://www.markdownguide.org/basic-syntax/) source to learn more about basic Markdown synax.
+  - 🥥 I used 🔗[markdown guide](https://www.markdownguide.org/basic-syntax/) source to learn more about basic Markdown syntax.
-  - 🥥 [Markdownify](https://markdownify.js.org/) is a Markdowneditor for desktop.
-It was of a huge help for writing syntax and preview it on desktop before pushing the code.
+  - 🥥 [Markdownify](https://markdownify.js.org/) is a Markdown editor for desktop.
+It was helpful for writing syntax and preview it on the desktop before pushing the code.
   - My `Readme.md` was created based on 🔗[this template](https://github.com/othneildrew/Best-README-Template).
     Thank you @othneildrew for sharing a template.
-  - And here is a huge 🔗[List](https://github.com/matiassingers/awesome-readme) of many open sourse README templates can be used to help create your own awesome readme
+  - And here is a huge 🔗[List](https://github.com/matiassingers/awesome-readme) of many open source README templates can be used to help create your own awesome readme

    <br>

 - 🌴 STORAGE
-- 🥥 I use 🔗[Cloudinary](https://cloudinary.com/) for an easy storage of media files online.
+- 🥥 I use 🔗[Cloudinary](https://cloudinary.com/) for the easy storage of media files online.